 Cosmetic surgery is a unique branch of medicine that enhances the patient’s appearance through surgical and medical techniques.
 These procedures allow a patient to truly love the skin they’re in, as the old adage goes.
 This type of surgery is considered elective because it doesn’t affect the functionality of a patient’s body; cosmetic surgery enhances aesthetic appeal.
 According to a 2019 study, the global cosmetic surgery market is anticipated to reach $66.96 billion by the year 2026.
-The industry is exploding—in a good way—both in scope of services provided and in profitability.
+The industry is exploding—in a good way—both in the scope of services provided and in profitability.

 The most common types of Cosmetic Surgery Include: